 Anemona de Mar

 What about a beach club inside of an ecological park?
 That’s exactly what you’ll find with Anemona de Mar Beach Club.
-It’s about 40 minutes from the cruise terminals on the southern part of Cozumel.
+It’s about 40 minutes from the cruise terminals on the southern part of Cozumel, sitting inside the bounds of Punta Sur, a protected park.

-You have two options for admission.
-The first is a day pass, which includes access to the beach club and park, as well as guacamole, tequila tasting, and snorkel equipment.
-There is also an all-inclusive combo that adds in open bar and buffet.
+To visit you’ll want a day pass, which includes access to the beach club and park, as well as guacamole, tequila tasting, and snorkel equipment.
+There is also restaurant/bar where you can order something to eat or drink.